 In addition to their strong showings in the SCIAC the Claremont-Mudd-Scripps athletic program has also performed well in post-season competition.
 CMS has won two national titles.
 Claremont-Mudd won the NAIA swimming crown in 1967 and the Claremont-Mudd-Scripps men’s tennis team tied for the NCAA title in 1981.
 The men’s swimming and tennis teams have also combined to win 13 second place trophies at the NCAA championships.
 In addition, men’s soccer was the NCAA runner-up in 1983.
 Overall 20 of the 21 CMS sports have competed in the post-season and all 20 have finished in the top 17 including 16 in the top 10.
 Individually CMS athletes have won 48 NCAA titles in seven sports including men's golf, men's and women's swimming, men's and women's tennis and men's and women's track & field.

 In 1995-96 the National Association of Collegiate Directors of Athletics began their Director’s Cup Competition for Division III institutions.
-This competition is similar to the SCIAC All-Sports competition except that points are earned based on national results rather than conference and that there are over 400 eligible schools instead of eight.
+This competition is similar to the SCIAC All-Sports competition except that points are earned based on national results rather than conference and that there are over 400 eligible schools instead of nine.
 Claremont-Mudd-Scripps has finished in the top 60 17 times with 14 finishes in the top 40, 11 in the top 30, seven in the top 20 and a best of eighth.
 These have been among the best showings by small colleges and was the best result by a SCIAC school 14 of the 19 years.